DragonzaS/UniKeyPad/README.md

 Made with OnShape.

+(To the reviewer: I added a simplified CAD file, without the switches, the full size one is very big!)
 ## PCB

 Made in Kicad (my first time!).
 Included also 3D models that I used (they are from GrabCad), it was quite a pain to get them working.